 History: Fiction or Science? is the most explosive tractate on history that was ever written, however, every theory it contains, no matter how unorthodox, is backed by solid scientific data.
-The book contains 446 graphs and illustrations, list of 1534 sources, copies of ancient manuscripts, and countless facts attesting to the falsity of the chronology used nowadays.
-The dominating historical discourse was essentially crafted in the XVI century from a rather contradictory jumble of sources such as innumerable copies of ancient Latin and Greek manuscripts whose originals had vanished in the Dark Ages and the allegedly irrefutable proof of eclypses offered by late medieval astronomers, resting upon the power of ecclesial authorities.
+The book contains 446 graphs and illustrations, a list of 1534 sources, copies of ancient manuscripts, and countless facts attesting to the falsity of the chronology used nowadays.
+The dominating historical discourse was essentially crafted in the XVI century from a rather contradictory jumble of sources such as innumerable copies of ancient Latin and Greek manuscripts whose originals had vanished in the Dark Ages and the allegedly irrefutable proof of eclipses offered by late medieval astronomers, resting upon the power of ecclesial authorities.
 Table of Contents V1

 An optimistic case.
 Research on military and/or political agenda in China, USA, Israel, UK, Russia.
 A man-made virus always has an antidote vaccine that will be released upon the achievement of objectives of the agenda.
 Controlled reduction of the world population.